 I have one too many times sped into an opticians with a determined idea of the style of glasses I want, simply because I’ve seen someone wearing them on Instagram.
-On most of those occasions though, I have been disappointed to find out that the glasses I had in mind don’t actually suit me at all…in fact, they normally look pretty ridiculous.
+On most of those occasions though, I’ve been disappointed to find out that the glasses I had in mind don’t actually suit me at all…in fact, often times they look pretty ridiculous.

-I’ve finally realised that although some of the most popular glasses trends may look amazing on one person, that doesn’t necessarily mean that they won’t ridiculous on another.
+I’ve finally realised that although some of the most popular glasses trends may look amazing on one person, that doesn’t necessarily mean that they won’t look a bit silly on another.

 So, the next time you’re browsing at some new frames, here are a few things to think about before you make a purchase.